+The Science of Distant Healing is a very important Subject.
 There is much written about how our good intentions help others.
 But can your good intentions really reach someone who is not physically present, and how do we know this?
 In this column, I will present the current evidence that discusses this phenomenon and provide some explanations as to why distant healing has a place in modern scientific thinking.

 A well-designed study done in 2008 examined 36 couples.
 In 22 of these couples, one of the two people was a cancer patient.
 Three groups were created: In the first group consisting of twelve couples, the healthy person was trained to direct intention toward the patient and was asked to practice this for three months prior to the experiment.

 Skin conductance was measured in both members of the couple, both of whom were asked to feel the presence of the other.
 Skin conductance is a measure of the ability of sweat to conduct electricity.
 It indicates that the autonomic nervous system has been activated.
 The autonomic nervous system is a part of your nervous system that maintains balance of the body and controls heart rate, respiration and many other vital functions.
 This is done unconsciously.

 In research, if there is a less than a 5% probability that something is due to chance, it is regarded as being probably true and not due to chance.
 Even a 10% probability that something is due to chance is a trend toward the fact that chance is probably not a factor.